jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton/README.md

 Level: Advanced
 Technologies: EJB, HASingleton, JNDI
 Summary: The `cluster-ha-singleton` quickstart deploys a Service, wrapped with the SingletonService decorator, and used as a cluster-wide singleton service.
-Target Product: EAP
+Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `cluster-ha-singleton` quickstart demonstrates the deployment of a Service that is wrapped with the SingletonService decorator and used as a cluster-wide singleton service.
+The `cluster-ha-singleton` quickstart demonstrates the deployment of a Service that is wrapped with the SingletonService decorator and used as a cluster-wide singleton service in Red Hat JBoss Enterprise Application Platform.
 The service activates a scheduled timer, which is started only once in the cluster.

 The example is composed of a Maven subproject and a parent project.
 The projects are as follows: